-Adelaide Zoo, one of Adelaide’s most iconic attractions, is home to more than 2,500 animals and 250 species of exotic and native mammals, birds, reptiles and fish exhibited over eight hectares of magnificent botanic surroundings.
+Adelaide Zoo is just a 15 minute walk from the central business district and is home to more than 1,800 animals and almost 300 species of exotic and native mammals, birds, reptiles and fish exhibited in over eight hectares of magnificent botanic surroundings.

 GOOD TO KNOW

 Accessible Parking is available along Plane Tree Drive close to the zoo main entrance.
 The Botanic Gardens of South Australia owns and operates all parking on Plane Tree Drive.